kevinl95/ParsePhish/README.md

-# ParsePhish API
+# ParsePhish Email Analysis API

-> **GPU-powered phishing detection API on Google Cloud Run**
+> **GPU-powered phishing detection for email content**
-> Serverless AI-powered email and message analysis for phishing detection.
+> Serverless AI-powered email analysis using transformer embeddings and similarity search.

-ParsePhish is a REST API that uses transformer embeddings and GPU-accelerated similarity search to analyze emails, messages, and URLs for phishing indicators.
+ParsePhish is a REST API that uses transformer embeddings and GPU-accelerated similarity search to analyze email content for phishing indicators.
 Built for the **Cloud Run GPU Category** hackathon, it runs entirely serverless on **Google Cloud Run with NVIDIA L4 GPUs**.

 ---